The following terms are defined and will help members understand the privileges that a Sea Tow membership affords when services are requested.

 Heavy Traffic: Members always receive priority service.
 However, during periods of heavy boating traffic or high volumes of assistance requests, response times may vary.

 Insurance: The membership is not insurance nor part of an insurance policy and does not provide for any compensation, liability or damages arising out of injury to persons, boats or property.
-Service charges as part of an ongoing insurance claim such as a salvage operation, wreck removal or the towing portion of a damage claim covered by a hull insurance policy are not covered by the membership.
+Service charges as part of an ongoing insurance claim such as Salvage Operations, including wreck removal or the towing portion of a damage claim covered by a hull insurance policy are not covered by the membership.
 Any payment provided by an insurance company to the member for services rendered by Sea Tow is payable to Sea Tow, and if paid to the member must be paid over to Sea Tow immediately.
 Insurance companies are not third party beneficiaries of the Sea Tow membership program.

 Marine Sanctuaries and Restricted Areas: If an incident occurs in a marine sanctuary or other legally protected or restricted area, the member will be responsible for additional charges if and when incurred, including, but not limited to, standby time, additional equipment, and transport of local, state or federal officials to the site.